 Edsall v.
 Edsall, 240 S.W.2d 424, 428 (Tex.
 Civ.
-App.--Eastland 1951, no writ), is a Texas case that appears to allow "backward tracing."
+App.--Eastland 1951, no writ), is a Texas case that applied a form of "backward tracing."
 There a husband purchased land from his son.
 He delivered 11 cows to his son at the time of purchase, and 8 cows two months later.
 All cows were husband's separate property.
 The appellate court held that a fact issue was presented as to whether the parties intended at the time of sale for the delayed payment to come from the husband's separate property cows, and affirmed the trial court's finding of separate property.

 One Texas case has already endorsed a "replenishment" approach to tracing commingled funds, although not in a LIBR context.
 In Newland v.
 Newland, 529 S.W.2d 105 (Tex.
 Civ.
-App.--Fort Worth 1975, no writ), the husband's contemporaneous historical accounting entries reflected "loans" from community to separate and from separate to community, repaid, reloaned, repaid, etc. The appellate court recognized the husband's approach as a valid form of tracing.
+App.--Fort Worth 1975, no writ), the husband's contemporaneous historical accounting entries reflected "loans" from community to separate and from separate to community, repaid, reloaned, repaid, etc. The appellate court recognized the husband's system of "loans and repayments" as a valid form of tracing.

-To recap, what appears in Texas tracing cases as the minimum balance approach to tracing separate property is an application of the lowest intermediate balance rule recognized in Common Law countries and in state and Federal courts around America.
-While at least one British court has allowed "replenishment" or "backward tracing," American jurisdictions using the rule have not recognized this British modernization of the LIBR.
-The LIBR has the following problems:
+To recap, what appears in Texas tracing cases as the minimum balance approach to tracing separate property is an application of the lowest intermediate balance rule developed in English Courts and now recognized in Common Law countries and in state and Federal courts around America.
+At least one British court has allowed "replenishment" or "backward tracing."

-- 1. the LIBR cannot be applied without sufficient account records; - 2. the LIBR can be too difficult to use if there are multiple claimants to the same fund; - 3. the LIBR does not work if the claimant's funds are deposited into an account in overdraft; - 4. the LIBR does not address temporary reductions attributable to banking practices; - 5. the LIBR does not consider funds later deposited into the account when it could and should; - 6. the LIBR does not address assets purchased with funds from the commingled account. - B. LINE-ITEM TRACING.
+D. LINE-ITEM TRACING.
 In the last 20 years or so, line-item-tracing has gained wide popularity in Texas.
-The term "line-item tracing" is taken to mean the re-creation of hypothetical running balances of funds in a bank account or securities in a brokerage account, or balances due on an open account, line-of-credit, or margin account.
-In the modern era this is done using electronic spreadsheets like Excel.
+The term "line-item tracing" means the re-creation of hypothetical running balances of funds in a bank account, or securities in a brokerage account, or balances due on an open account, line-of-credit, or margin account.
+In the current era this is done using electronic spreadsheets like Excel.
 No case, to date, has mandated line-item tracing as the only permissible form of tracing.
 Many times line-item tracing is not possible, due to lack or records or gaps in records.
 In some cases line-item tracing is too expensive for the litigants to afford.
-In other cases there is uncertainty on how to handle transactions such as margin purchases of securities, short sales of securities, the buying and selling of option contracts, day-trading in a brokerage account, etc., that may require a party to present alternate tracings, which is expensive and potentially confusing to the fact finder.
+In other cases there is uncertainty on how to handle transactions such as margin purchases of securities, short sales of securities, buying and selling option contracts, day-trading in a brokerage account, etc., that may require a party to present alternate tracings, which is expensive and potentially confusing to the fact finder.
 There are even some suspicions and criticisms of the universality of the most popular basis for line-item tracing, which is the "community-out-first" approach.